medsec/catena-cpp/README.md

 Some of these tests use Catena variants with reduced garlic for a shorter running time.
 This doesn't reduce the code coverage.
 The non-reduced tests can be enabled with the `CATENA_FULL_TESTS` option.
+The test vectors are included as a submodule.
+To clone this repository with all its submodules run

+    $ git clone --recursive git@github.com:medsec/catena-cpp.git

 #### Sanitizers
 The Catena library can be built for clang's [address sanitizer][1] and